rzuccolo/rz-classical-vehicle-detection/writeup_classical-vehicle-detection.md

 Code lines (43-56) in `vehicle_detection_helpers.py`.

 Here, we collect the image pixels itself as a feature vector.
 It can be inefficient to include three (3) color channels of a full resolution image, so we perform a called spatial binning on the image, where close pixels are lumped together to form a lower resolution image.
-During training we tune how lower we can go and still retain enough information to help in finding vehicles.
+During training, we tune how lower we can go and still retain enough information to help in finding vehicles.

 How we create this feature vector?
 We resize the image and convert it to one dimensional vector:

 ```
 # Resize and convert to 1D
 small_img = cv2.resize(image, (32, 32))
 feature_vec = small_img.ravel()
 ```

 ![alt text][image11]